C1. Patterns and Relationships

 • The strip you see is composed of pictures that are always repeated in the same order.
 It is a pattern.

-• Every sailboat and every balloon you see is part of the pattern.
+• Every sailboat and every beach ball you see is part of the pattern.
 These are the terms of the pattern.
-Name them with me: sailboat, balloon, sailboat, balloon, sailboat, balloon.
+Name them with me: sailboat, beach ball, sailboat, beach ball, sailboat, beach ball.

-• Each repeating part of the pattern is always composed of a sailboat followed by a balloon.
+• Each repeating part of the pattern is always composed of a sailboat followed by a beach ball.
 This part is the core of the pattern.

 Expressing the components of the pattern using accurate and precise vocabulary helps students to understand what a pattern is.

-Ask the following question: If your body were the sailboat or the balloon, how might you represent it?
+Ask the following question: If your body were the sailboat or the beach ball, how might you represent it?

 Allow several students to share their ideas.
 Do not limit them in their choice of suggestions.